 - 80% of the yield reduction is caused by two major plant pests: so target extension programs on these two major pest plants rather than all pest plants in the farming system.

-- 20% of farmers participating in an extension activity will be self-motivated to implement the knowledge and information presented; so an extension practitioner might want to think about a suite of incentives to motivate the other 80%.
+- 20% of farmers participating in an extension activity will be self-motivated to implement the knowledge and information presented; so an extension practitioner might want to think about a suite of incentives to motivate the other 80% or conversely, they might want to ensure they get maximum effect from the 20% that are motivated to apply the knowledge and information.

 Content sources and further Information